BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming

-{\bf Tiled video delivery. } The \threesixty videos are created and stored in servers and delivered to the users (i.e., client) in an {\em online} fashion.
-A common approach to \threesixty video delivery is to divide the viewing sphere of the user into a set of tiles (see Figure~\ref{fig:omni_dist}).
-Each tile is stored as a sequence of video segments, where each video segment can be played for a fixed duration of $\delta$ (say, $\delta= 5$) seconds.
-Each segment is encoded in multiple bitrates (i.e., resolutions) so that the quality of the segments sent to the user can be adapted to the available bandwidth between the server and the client, a feature known as ``adaptive bitrate streaming''.
-Video segments are streamed from the server ahead of time and buffered at the client before they can be rendered to the user.
-As the user changes their viewport, say by moving their head, the appropriate segments for the tiles within the user's \AF is extracted from the client's buffer and rendered on the user's display.
+{\bf Tiled video delivery. } A common approach to deliver \threesixty video from server to users (i.e., client) is to divide the entire \threesixty video into same duration chunks of length $\delta$.
+Then, each chunk is spatially split into a set of tiles to fully cover the viewing sphere of the user (see Figure~\ref{fig:omni_dist}).
+Each tile is encoded in multiple bitrates (i.e., resolutions) so that the quality of the tiles sent to the user can be adapted to the available bandwidth between the server and the client, a feature known as ``adaptive bitrate streaming''.
+Video tiles are streamed ahead of time and buffered at the client before they can be rendered to the user.
+As the user changes their viewport the appropriate tiles within the user's \AF is extracted from the client's buffer and rendered on the user's display.